All Articles

 What factors affect your baby's ability to talk?

-Sometimes language development is delayed if your baby has certain medical issues or diagnoses, such as:
+Sometimes language and speech development is delayed if your baby has certain conditions, including:

 Environment also plays a role in speech development.
-If children are not brought up with a rich exposure to language – where people interact with them often – the age at which they say their first words may be later.
+If a child does not get a lot of exposure to language and interaction, the age of a child's first words may be later.

 Are bilingual children delayed talkers?